Quakers: Africa

-The highest concentration of Quakers is in Africa The Friends of East Africa were at one time part of a single East Africa Yearly Meeting, then the world's largest.
+The highest concentration of Quakers is in Africa.
+The Friends of East Africa were at one time part of a single East Africa Yearly Meeting, then the world's largest.
 Today, the region is served by several distinct yearly meetings.
-Most are affiliated with the Friends United Meeting, practise programmed worship and employ pastors.
+Most are affiliated with the Friends United Meeting, practice programmed worship and employ pastors.
 Friends meet in Rwanda and Burundi; new work is beginning in North Africa.
 Small unprogrammed meetings exist also in Botswana, Ghana, Lesotho, Namibia, Nigeria, South Africa and Zimbabwe.

-In 2012, there were 196,800 adult Quakers in Africa.
+In 2017, there were around 181,000 adult Quakers in Africa.

 Australia and New Zealand

 Friends in Australia and New Zealand follow the unprogrammed tradition, similar to that of the Britain Yearly Meeting.
 Considerable distances between the colonies and small numbers of Quakers meant that Australia Friends were dependent on London until the 20th century.
 The Society remained unprogrammed and is named Australia Yearly Meeting, with local organizations around seven Regional Meetings: Canberra (which extends into southern New South Wales), New South Wales, Queensland, South Australia (which extends into Northern Territory), Tasmania, Victoria, and Western Australia.
 The Friends' School is found in Hobart.
 An annual meeting each January, is hosted by a different Regional Meeting over a seven-year cycle, with a Standing Committee each July or August.
 The Australia Yearly Meeting published This We Can Say: Australian Quaker Life, Faith and Thought in 2003.

 Meetings for worship in New Zealand started in Nelson in 1842 and in Auckland in 1885.
 In 1889 it was estimated that there were about 30 Quakers in Auckland.
 The New Zealand Yearly Meeting, today consists of nine monthly meetings.
 The Yearly Meeting published Quaker Faith and Practice in Aotearoa New Zealand, in 2003.

 Asia

-Quaker meetings occur in India, Hong Kong, Korea, Philippines, Japan and Nepal.
+Quaker meetings occur in India, Cambodia, Indonesia, Hong Kong, South Korea, Philippines, Japan, Bhutan and Nepal.
+There are also Quaker worship houses in other Asian nations such as Myanmar and Singapore as of 2017.

-India has four yearly meetings – the unprogrammed Mid-India Yearly Meeting, programmed Bhopal Yearly Meeting, and the Mahoba Yearly Meeting.
+India has four yearly meetings: the unprogrammed Mid-India Yearly Meeting, programmed Bhopal Yearly Meeting, and the Mahoba Yearly Meeting.
 Bundelkhand Yearly Meeting is an evangelical Friends Church affiliated to Evangelical Friends International.
 Other programmed and unprogrammed worship groups are not affiliated to any yearly meeting.

-Evangelical Friends Churches exist in the Philippines and Nepal and are affiliated to Evangelical Friends International.
+Evangelical Friends Churches exist in the Philippines and Nepal and are affiliated to Evangelical Friends Church International.